 --wait parameter, then depending on the result of the operation, the

-%ERRORLEVEL% environment variable will be set to one of the following values:
+%ERRORLEVEL% environment variable is set to one of the following values:

 |0||Operation completed successfully|